1 When and where do you rehearse?

 We rehearse every Monday, 18:45-20:45, and one Saturday a month, 12.00-17:00.

 So we are all singing to a high standard in time for performance, we do ask that members attend all Monday rehearsals or not miss more than 3 in any term.
 Attending Saturday rehearsals can make up for Mondays you have missed.
-On occasion we will make exceptions in special circumstances so do discuss this with your Voice Representation – we have one for Sopranos, Altos, Tenors and Basses.
+We do make exceptions in special circumstances – particularly if you’re a strong singer or know the work we are rehearsing – so do discuss this with your Voice Representatives – we have one for Sopranos, Altos, Tenors and Basses.

 The soprano is the highest voice part and is usually sung by women and boys (before their voices break).